CatalystCode/spk/src/commands/ring/create.md

    ```

 3. Commiting these changes will trigger the project's lifecycle pipeline, which
-   will then scaffold out the newly added ring, along with the appropriate
+   will then scaffold out the newly created ring, along with the appropriate
    IngressRoutes in the linked HLD repository.